Time stands still at Inle Lake in central Myanmar’s Shan Hills. KATIE ROBERTS explains why this stunning region deserves a place on your bucket list.

-Cultural and religious sites abound: they include Phaung Daw Oo Pagoda, a massive Buddhist temple; Nga Phe Chaung Monastery, famed for its jumping cats; and Inthar Heritage House, renowned for its art gallery, hotel training school and Burmese cat breeding centre (unfortunately closed on the day we tried to visit).
+Cultural and religious sites abound.
+They include Phaung Daw Oo Pagoda, a massive Buddhist temple.
+There’s also Nga Phe Chaung Monastery, famed for its jumping cats; and Inthar Heritage House, renowned for its art gallery, hotel training school and Burmese cat breeding centre (unfortunately closed on the day we tried to visit).

 If there’s a must-visit, it’s the Indein Pagoda.
-This ramshackle complex of a thousand Shan stupas dating from the 14th to the 18th century rises higgledy-piggledy up a hill.
-Those at the top are adorned in gold and silver, and with hundreds of tiny bells that chime in the wind.
-There were few tourists the day we visited, and it felt otherworldly; almost as if Buddha himself was blowing the breeze.
-We spent a good hour scrambling amongst the older, more dilapidated stupas, and we braved the weeds to snap some Indiana Jones-worthy photos.
+This ramshackle complex of a thousand Shan stupas (14th-18th century) rises higgledy-piggledy up a hill.
+Those at the top are adorned in gold and silver, with hundreds of tiny bells that chime in the wind.
+There were few tourists the day we visited, and it felt otherworldly – like Buddha himself was blowing the breeze.
+We spent a good hour scrambling amongst the older, more dilapidated stupas.
+And we braved the weeds to snap some Indiana Jones-worthy photos.

-We managed to fit all that in with a leisurely stop for lunch before motoring back to the jetty at Sanctum by about 3pm.
+We managed to fit all that in with a leisurely stop for lunch before motoring back to Sanctum by 3pm.
 The fascinating tour was arranged by the hotel and at US$35 was absolutely value for money.
 If we’d had another day, we could have headed further south and explored more of the lake.

-The in-house spa features a wide range of treatments, including a Burmese massage, which is said to be like a Thai-style treatment but without oil.
-I opted for the signature treatment, a tamarind full-body scrub, and was lathered in a chunky brown paste consisting of fresh tamarind, herbs and salt; I felt very clean and fragrant afterwards.
+The in-house spa features a wide range of treatments.
+I opted for the signature tamarind full-body scrub, which saw me lathered in a chunky brown paste of fresh tamarind, herbs and salt.
+I felt very clean and fragrant afterwards.

 There’s a swimming pool to cool off in, but the climate is mild and pleasant year-round owing to Inle Lake’s location on a plateau 800 metres above sea level.
 Peak season is November to February, and I’m assured it’s something akin to an English winter.
 They light a fire in the cosy bar, and that’s when the beautiful Scottish wool blankets will be needed as you snuggle up in the sublime lounge with a good book, and possibly a whisky.